Glottography/tutorials/glottocodes/index.md

 Full installation guidelines are available in the project's [README file](https://github.com/derpetermann/guess_glottocode/blob/main/README.md).

-## API keys
+### API keys

 When using a large language model (LLM) to find a Glottocode, the package sends a request to an LLM provider.
-Currently supported providers are **Google Gemini** and **Anthropic**.
+Currently supported providers are Google Gemini and Anthropic.
 To use either service, you must first create an API key.

-- **Google Gemini** - Create an API key at [https://aistudio.google.com/apikey](https://aistudio.google.com/apikey).
+- Google Gemini - Create an API key at [https://aistudio.google.com/apikey](https://aistudio.google.com/apikey).
   You'll need a Google account and must be logged in.
-- **Anthropic** - Create an API key at [https://console.anthropic.com/settings/keys](https://console.anthropic.com/settings/keys).
+- Anthropic - Create an API key at [https://console.anthropic.com/settings/keys](https://console.anthropic.com/settings/keys).
   You'll need to sign up for and log in to an Anthropic account.

 Moderate use of the package should not incur third-party API costs, but heavy usage may.

 The first time you call `llm.guess_glottocode` with Gemini or Anthropic, the package will prompt you to enter your API key.
 The key is stored securely on your local machine via the `keyring` package, so you won't need to enter it again in future sessions.

-## Load the data
+### Load the data

 First, we load the Alor-Pantar GeoPackage file using GeoPandas' `read_file()` function.
 GeoPandas is a Python library for working with geospatial data in tabular form.
 Its `read_file()` function imports spatial data into a GeoDataFrame, preserving both attribute data and geometry, including the coordinate reference system (CRS).